RetroPie/pisnes/readme.txt

 _May 11, 2013:_
   * Added joystick button presses SELECT+TL quickload, SELECT+TR quicksave.
+  * Fixed potential corruption to quicksaves using joystick.

 _May 08, 2013:_
   * Added more configuration to the snes9x.cfg for graphics and sound.